Gender nonconformity: Association with sexual orientation

 The overwhelming majority of non-binary respondents ... identified as having a sexual minority sexual orientation, which is also consistent with findings from other research.
 This substantial overlap between non-binary gender and sexual minority status is intriguing and supports the conceptualization that "non-traditional" gender identities (i.e., outside the gender binary) and sexual orientation are distinct yet interrelated constructs.
+Bisexual and gay male individuals who do not conform to traditional gender norms might experience increased discrimination compared to those who do.
+One study found Latino gay and bisexual men that identify as gender nonconforming faced higher levels of homophobia and psychological distress compared to their gender-conforming counterparts.
+Furthermore, nonconforming to traditional gender norms may elevate the risk of suicide attempts among gay adolescents, whereas studies on lesbians do not consistently show similar patterns.
+This may be attributed to heightened mistreatment of boys displaying feminine traits, by parents and peers.

 Clothing

 Among adults, the wearing of women's clothing by men is often socially stigmatized and fetishized, or viewed as sexually abnormal.
 However, cross-dressing may be a form of gender expression and is not necessarily related to erotic activity, nor is it indicative of sexual orientation.
 Other gender-nonconforming men prefer to simply modify and stylise men's clothing as an expression of their interest in appearance and fashion.

 Gender-affirmative practices

 Gender-affirmative practices recognize and support an individual's unique gender self-identification and expression.
 Gender-affirmative practices are becoming more widely adopted in the mental and physical health fields in response to research showing that clinical practices that encourage individuals to accept a certain gender identity can cause psychological harm.
 In 2015, the American Psychological Association published gender-affirmative practice guidelines for clinicians working with transgender and gender-nonconforming people.
 Preliminary research on gender-affirmative practices in the medical and psychological settings has primarily shown positive treatment outcomes.
 As these practices become more widely used, longer-term studies and studies with larger sample sizes are needed to continue to evaluate these practices.

 Research has shown that youth who receive gender-affirming support from their parents have better mental health outcomes than their peers who do not.

 Gender-affirmative practices emphasize gender health.
-Gender health is an individual's ability to identify as and express the gender(s) that feels most comfortable without fear of rejection.
+Gender health is an individual's ability to identify as and express the gender(s) that feels most comfortable without the fear of rejection.
 Gender-affirmative practices are informed by the following premises: